dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 ### Render stateful interactive components from Razor pages and views

 Stateful interactive components can be added to a Razor page or view.
 When the page or view renders, the component is prerendered with it.
-The app then reconnects to the component state once the client connection is established as long as the state is still in memory.
+The initial component state used for prerendering is thrown away, and new state is created when the connection is established.

 The following Razor page renders a `Counter` component: